kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Classification for Churn

-Targets encode churn outcome.
+Targets encode churn outcome
-Probabilities rank risk.
+Probabilities rank risk
 Thresholds guide outreach

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.